Easy Homemade Chicken and Dumplings Recipe

 Chicken and Dumplings: Southern Comfort Food

 Talk about comfort food, chicken and dumplin’s has been our favorite family comfort food for generations.
 My Grandma Walker started this recipe way before I was born.
 She raised three kids in Oklahoma back in the early 1900s.
 My dad was born in 1911 in Roff, Oklahoma.
 He was the oldest of three children.
 They were raised picking cotton and raising their own food.
 They had their own vegetable garden and raised chickens.

 Chicken and dumplin’s was a staple back in their day.
 This is a simple recipe, but the best I have ever eaten.

 - 6 pieces chicken thighs or legs, washed

 - 1/2 teaspoon garlic salt

 - Once the chicken has cooled off enough, you will remove the skin and de-bone it.
-Cut the chicken into bite sized pieces and add to your dumplings and broth.
-Cook at a slow boil, stirring gently, often.
-Cook until the dumplings are tender, approximately 45 -60 minutes.
+Cut the chicken into bite-sized pieces and add to your dumplings and broth.
+Cook at a slow boil, stirring gently and often.
+Cook until the dumplings are tender, approximately 45 to 60 minutes.
 Taste-test your dumplings from time to time to see if they are done.
-They should be tender and not “chewy”.
+They should be tender and not “chewy.”
 If your soup has not thickened enough, you can add a flour and water mixture to thicken it.
 You may add salt and pepper to taste.

 I hope you enjoy this recipe as much as we do.
 This recipe is my daughter’s absolute favorite!
 I do believe she can eat her weight in chicken and dumplings!
 Grandma Walker would be proud!
 Slice some cucumbers and tomatoes, add a few green onions on the side and you have a truly Southern comfort meal!